Steps to apply for the section 8 application

 Report your income

 · Are you getting social security and other social welfare allowances and pensions?
-You may need to mention that and supply the concerned documents at the time of application submission.
+You may need to mention that and supply the concerned documents at the time of section 8 application submission.

 Even if you are getting child-support you have to mention that.
 On the other hand if you are providing child-support you can mention that too.
 Similarly, if you are earning through other direct and indirect means such as property and investments you will need to reveal that.
 Hiding such information won’t work in your favor because eventually it gets found out and then it creates more problems and delays for you and your family.